Advanced Nuclear Power Reactors

 VVER-TOI

-In 2010 Atomenergoproekt announced the VVER-TOI (typical optimised, with enhanced information) design based on V-392M.
+In 2010 Atomenergoproekt announced the VVER-TOI (typical optimized, with enhanced information) design based on V-392M.
 The basic Gidropress reactor is V-510.
 It has upgraded pressure vessel, increased power to 3312 MWt and 1255 MWe gross (nominally 1300, hence VVER-1300), improved core design still with 163 fuel assemblies to increase cooling reliability, larger steam generators, further development of passive safety with 72-hour grace period requiring no operator intervention after shutdown, lower construction and operating costs, and 40-month construction time.
 It will use a low-speed turbine-generator and can undertake daily load-following down to 50% of power.
 The project was initiated in 2009 and the design was completed at the end of 2012.
 In June 2012 Rosatom said it would apply for design certification in UK through Rusatom Overseas, with the VVER-TOI version.
 The first units are being built at Kursk II and planned for Smolensk II in Russia.

 Details of MIR-1200 and VVER-TOI are in the Nuclear Power in Russia information page.